vtraag/4TU-CSS/docs/README.md

 Software
 --------

+The workshop will be interactive, and we plan to switch between theoretical explanations and practical coding during class.
+Please bring your own laptop, with all prerequisite software installed.
+If you encounter any issue installing any software, please do not hesitate to contact one of the instructors.

 We will use [python](https://www.python.org/) during our workshop.
-We will depend on the [scipy stack](http://www.scipy.org/), and it is recommended to use the [Anaconda](https://www.continuum.io/downloads) especially if you are on Windows.
+We will depend on the [scipy stack](http://www.scipy.org/), and it is recommended to use the [Anaconda](https://www.continuum.io/downloads) distribution especially if you are on Windows.

 Some of the other packages we will rely on during the workshop are: